kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Secretary accosts you: 2,1
 - Activate Solo Mode
 - As MC, click on door at far end of first hallway
-- As T3, hack the desk console to kill Sith soldiers: 1,1,2,2,2,8,3 (-3; 5 Spikes)
+- As T3, hack the desk console to kill Sith soldiers: 1,1,2,2 ...
+2,8,3 (-3; 5 Spikes)
 - Swap to MC and deactivate Solo Mode
 - One Flurry on each patrol droid; Zaalbar and T3 should finish them off
 - Kill patrol droid in next hallway as MC
 - *Equip MC: Remove Vibroblade Offhand*
   - The Assault Droid and Sith Governor have high enough defense that we need to remove our Two-Weapon Fighting penalty for any consistency
 - Loot footlocker in barracks for Sith passcard
-- Open door to Assault Droid fight:
+- Open door to start Assault Droid fight:
+  - Pause after CS to set up the Concussion Grenade(s)
-  - Use Concussion Grenade on Assault Droid with T3
+  - T3: Concussion Grenade on Assault Droid
     - If you have extra Concussion Grenades, throw one with Zaalbar as well
+  - Unpause while queueing the rest of the attacks
   - MC: Flurry on Assault Droid
+    - If MC is Stunned, use [Stunned Combat](<../Techniques/Glitchless Tricks#stunned-combat>) to attack with Flurry
   - Zaalbar: Improved Power Strike on Assault Droid
-  - T3: Use Shield Disruptor on blaster turrets; 2 hits are enough to kill one turret, but don't use more than 3 Shield Disruptors on them
+  - T3: Use Shield Disruptor on Blaster Turrets
+    - Two hits are enough to kill one turret, but don't use more than 3 Shield Disruptors on them total
+    - When the Assault Droid is destroyed, MC and Zaalbar can finish up the Blaster Turrets
 - Enter the elevator
 - Sith Governor fight:
+  - Pause immediately after the CS
   - MC: Poison Grenade, then Flurry
   - T3: Shield Disruptor, Stun Ray x3
   - Zaalbar: Sonic Grenade, then Improved Power Strike
+  - Unpause to start the fight and swap to T3
   - Make sure T3 keeps up with the Stun Ray until the Governor is stunned
   - Once the Governor is stunned, T3 can loot the strongboxes early
 - Loot both strongboxes and Sith Governor's corpse for Launch Codes (+3; 8 Spikes total)